danbarnes/danbarnes.github.io/_portfolio/1_project.markdown

 ---
 layout: post
 title: a wild new house
-description: some detail photos of the completely reimagined home i share with my wife elaine, mostly of the stair tower that's different every day. architecture by <a href=http://www.deanarch.com/RESIDENTIAL/1>christian dean and jessica harner</a>.
+description: some details of the reimagined home i share with elaine.
 img: /img/14.jpg
 ---